I believe subconsciously a lot of us are aiming for what we are trying to avoid.

 I see it all the time in coaching.
 Clients tell me how frustrated they are after implementing new strategies only to get the same results or sometimes worse results.

-One of my four some was a very consistent golfer.
-He had invested in great clubs, lessons and he practiced regularly!
+One of my foursomes was a very consistent golfer.
+He had invested in great clubs and lessons and he practiced regularly!